edgedb/easy-edgedb/chapter11/index.md

 ## Cartesian multiplication

-Cartesian multiplication sounds intimidating but it really just means "join every item in one set to every item in the other set".
+Cartesian multiplication sounds intimidating but it really just means "evaluate every item in one set with every item in the other set".
 It's easiest to understand when viewed as an illustration, which fortunately Wikipedia has already made for us.
 When you multiply sets in EdgeDB you are given the Cartesian product, which looks like this:

 ![A chart displaying the Cartesian product of 1, 2, 3 multiplied by x, y, and z](cartesian_product.svg)